casserole27/learning-journal/README.md

 ### The challenge

 Requirements:
-- Homepage, two sizes
+- Homepage, mobile/desktop
-- Article page, two sizes
+- Article page, mobile/desktop
-- About me page, two sizes
+- About me page, mobile/desktop
+- each page has a header with logo and a footer

 - Build each page from "scratch"
 - Make all pages responsive